Rayo Vallecano: 2011–: La Liga and Segunda División yo-yo, and European football

 On 20 March 2019, the club appointed Paco Jémez as head coach, and on 4 May, Rayo was relegated back to the Segunda División after losing 4–1 to Levante UD, eventually finishing last.

 In August 2020, the club appointed Andoni Iraola as head coach.
 They finished sixth and won promotion in the playoffs against Girona FC; despite losing the first leg at home 1–2, the team came back to win the second leg 2–0 away to claim a place in La Liga for 2021–22.
 In February 2022, Iraola's side defeated RCD Mallorca to make the semi-finals of the Copa del Rey; it was the second time in club history and first since 1982.
 The club finished 12th in La Liga.
 This was a big achievement as they were by far the league's smallest team, and most had predicted that they would be relegated.
 They once again qualified for European football after 24 years, entering into the UEFA Conference League play-offs by finishing 8th in 2024-25 season.
 They went on to make their debut appearances in a major UEFA competition group or league phase by reaching the 2025–26 UEFA Conference League league phase.
+They finished the league phase in fifth place (out of 36) qualifying directly to the round of 16, and subsequently qualified for their first-ever European semi-final and final.

+On 27 May 2026 in their first ever European final, they lost 1-0 to Crystal Palace.